American Mafia: Film

 The film Scarface (1932) is loosely based on the story of Al Capone.

 In 1968, Paramount Pictures released the film The Brotherhood starring Kirk Douglas as a Mafia don, which was a financial flop.
 Nevertheless, Paramount's production chief Robert Evans subsidized the completion of a Mario Puzo novel with similar themes and plot elements and bought the screen rights before completion.

 Directed by Francis Ford Coppola, The Godfather became a huge success, both critically and financially (it won the Best Picture Oscar and for a year was the highest-grossing film ever made).
 It immediately inspired other Mafia-related films, including a direct sequel, The Godfather Part II (1974), also (partly) based on Puzo's novel, and yet another big winner at the Academy Awards, as well as films based on real Mafiosi like Honor Thy Father and Lucky Luciano (both in 1973) and Lepke and Capone (both in 1975).
+The Godfather has been credited with significantly romanticising the Mafia.

 Television

 A 13-part miniseries by NBC called The Gangster Chronicles based on the rise of many major crime bosses of the 1920s and 1930s, aired in 1981.
 The Sopranos was an award-winning HBO television show that depicted modern day American-Italian mob culture in New Jersey.
 Although the show is fictional, the general storyline is based on its creator David Chase's experiences growing up and interacting with New Jersey crime families.
-The Netflix true crime docuseries Fear City: New York vs The Mafia and Mob War: Philadelphia and The Mafia chronicle various mafia families in New York City and Philadelphia, respectively.
+The Netflix true crime docuseries Fear City: New York vs the Mafia and Mob War: Philadelphia vs. the Mafia chronicle various mafia families in New York City and Philadelphia, respectively.
 The animated sitcoms Futurama and The Simpsons portray fictional mafioso characters.